 You can see that none of these options give you a specific location like the United States, Germany, Japan, and other countries.
 Instead, you get only approximate locations in the form of continents and this “Optimized” option.

 The latter will just connect you to the closest server based on your location.
-For me, it was Europe but if you live in the US, the app will choose the Americas instead.
-As for the server number, we think there are just 4 of them.
+For us, it was Europe, but if you live in the US, the app will choose the Americas instead.
+As for the server number, as said, there are around 100+ of them.
+The paid version has 3,000+.

-However, we managed to use only 3, which we found out by checking our IP each time we connected.
-For Europe, you get the Netherlands, for the Americas, you get the US, and for Asia, it’s Singapore.
+However, we managed to use only a few, which we found out by checking our IP each time we connected.
+For Europe, you get the Netherlands or Switzerland, for the Americas, you get the US, and for Asia, it’s Singapore.

 Except for the US, these server locations are relatively irrelevant if you’re looking to unblock the most prominent streaming platforms.
 Not only that but the server list is very small, which produces clutter and network overload.

 With many users connected to a small network, slow speeds, connection instability, and high ping are expected.
-To avoid these problems, I recommend trying CyberGhost instead – it has 12,000+ servers in a huge 100 countries globally.
+To avoid these problems, we recommend trying NordVPN instead – it has 7,200+ servers in a huge 118 countries globally.

 Customer Support: How to Contact Opera VPN for Help?

 In this review of Opera VPN, customer support is one of the weakest pillars of this service.
-I expected no live chat support and that’s what I got.
-Instead, Opera VPN gives you standard email support but also a phone number based in Norway.
+I expected no live chat support, and that’s what we got.
+Instead, Opera VPN mostly relies on its FAQ section of the website, where you’ll find answers to frequently asked questions.

 Opera VPN Pricing: Is It Affordable?